-Age distribution of the surface fishery
+Age distribution of the surface fishery 3.3

-As noted last year (Farley et al., 2010), the most common way of estimating proportions at age in a given year, using age-at-length samples and a length distribution sample in that same year, is via an age-length key (ALK).
+The most common way of estimating proportions at age in a given year, using age-at-length samples and a length distribution sample in that same year, is via an age-length key (ALK).
 The length frequency data is multiplied by the proportion of fish in each age class at a given length to give numbers (or proportions) at age.
-In mathematical terms, the proportion of fish of age a, $p_a$ , is estimated as follows:
+In mathematical terms, the proportion of fish of age $\it a, \it p_a$, is estimated as follows: